virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 where:

-- `nodeId`, `nodGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
+- `nodeId`, `nodGroup`, `nodeType` - parameters that determine target containers for the action execution (at least one of these parameters is required)
 - `string` - container path where a directory is to be created

 ### writeFile